 - My business will come naturally

-Here are some tips to creating your own marketing systems:
+Here are some tips for creating your own marketing systems:

 - Put one system in place at a time.
 Get one down and then start another.